KarthikGovindan320/YT-AD-Skip-Extention/README.md

 - Customizable maximum playback speed.

 ## Requirements
 - Compatible Chromium-based browser (e.g., Chrome, Edge, Brave).
+Opera works too.
 - Extension must be loaded in developer mode (or packed and installed manually).

+Since there is little hope in this getting aproved into google chrome's extention list, for the time being, one has to manually upload the extention package as a developer.

 > ⚠️ **Note**:
 This tool is intended for **educational and personal use** only.
-Please use responsibly and comply with YouTube’s terms of service.
+Please use responsibly and comply with YouTube’s terms of service. 😉

 ## Feedback
 I’m open to feedback and suggestions to improve this tool further.